SAP Appeal Process

 Please keep in mind that the submission of a SAP appeal does not guarantee that the student’s appeal will be approved.
 SAP decisions rendered by the SAP Appeals Committee are final and cannot be appealed.
 Decisions are not retroactive.
 The student will be responsible for payment of the bill by the due date for any outstanding charges even if the appeal decision is pending.

-The student must be readmitted to the university before an appeal decision can be made.
+The student must be re-admitted to the university before an appeal decision can be made.
 For best consideration, submit the SAP appeal while awaiting the decision for reinstatement and contact the student’s assigned Financial Aid Counselor once readmitted.

 Students should keep in mind that reinstatement to the university does not guarantee receipt of financial aid.